 Decarbonization of Ethylene based Complexes - An example of good policy framework that creates market-based mechanism for incentives for decarbonization

-The proposed complex will achieve this utilizing current best available technologies.
-The high temperature cracking furnaces will use hydrogen as fuel for providing the necessary heat input for the process.
+The proposed complex will achieve this utilizing the current best available technologies.
+The high-temperature cracking furnaces will use hydrogen as a fuel for providing the necessary heat input for the process.
 This will eliminate the carbon dioxide emissions from the furnaces.
-Hydrogen will be generated using an autothermal reforming (ATR) process with a carbon capture step.
+Hydrogen will be generated using an auto-thermal reforming (ATR) process with a carbon capture step.
 The captured carbon dioxide will be transported and stored in adjacent infrastructure. (https://cen.acs.org/environment/greenhouse-gases/Dow-details-plan-decarbonize-petrochemical/99/i37).
 The advantage of this approach is that owners can decarbonize existing assets with minimum changes, provided they have access to infrastructure for carbon storage and utilization.

 There are potentially many factors that may have contributed to the decision-making process.
-Canada’s Pan-Canadian Framework on Clean Growth and Climate Change played a role that creates market-based carbon pricing mechanisms and financial incentives to reduce greenhouse gas emissions and make the reductions economical.
-Alberta province has two market-based policies including a carbon tax and output based pricing system for emissions reduction.
-This provides certainty to the businesses in their decision-making process.
+Canada’s Pan-Canadian Framework on Clean Growth and Climate Change played a role that creating market-based carbon pricing mechanisms and financial incentives to reduce greenhouse gas emissions and make the reductions economical.
+Alberta province has two market-based policies including a carbon tax and an output-based pricing system for emissions reduction.
+This provides certainty to businesses in their decision-making process.

 The companies will have to assess individual facilities and sites to develop the most appropriate approaches as they can vary significantly from one site to the other.

-Energy Transition and Decarbonization requires us to look at all the options based on current ground realities:
+Energy Transition and Decarbonization require us to look at all the options based on current ground realities:

-The other characteristic of the industry is none or little radical innovations due to high risk and costs, in combination with cyclical business nature leaves little appetite to invest capital in new technologies.
-Most of the focus historically has been on the incremental improvements or innovation aimed at improving productivity.
+The other characteristic of the industry is none or little radical innovations due to high risk and costs, in combination with the cyclical business nature leaving little appetite to invest capital in new technologies.
+Most of the focus historically has been on incremental improvements or innovation aimed at improving productivity.
 The long investment cycle leaves no appetite for testing out innovative ideas.

-Ethylene also has a very few specialized technology providers with low paid-up licensing fee.
-These providers focus on low risk, low-cost ideas and look for opportunities for co-developments with owners/operators and have limited resources dedicated to radical innovation.
+Ethylene also has very few specialized technology providers with low paid-up licensing fees.
+These providers focus on low-risk, low-cost ideas and look for opportunities for co-developments with owners/operators, and have limited resources dedicated to radical innovation.

 This has led to an industry that is oligopolistic in nature.

-New innovations come across a huge barriers in the early stages, and these include:
+New innovations come across huge barriers in the early stages, and these include:

-At Apex PetroConsultants, we have historic and recent experience in assessing innovative technologies and advising clients during development and decision making process.
+At Apex PetroConsultants, we have historic and recent experience in assessing innovative technologies and advising clients during the development and decision-making process.

-Ethylene is an energy intensive process based on high temperature steam cracking of hydrocarbons.
-Ethylene production emits nearly 230 million tons of carbon dioxide (rough estimate based on 2019 ethylene production) and is fourth largest emitter amongst the industrial processes.
-Majority of the emissions come from steam cracking furnaces to generate high temperatures for the reaction.
+Ethylene is an energy-intensive process based on high-temperature steam cracking of hydrocarbons.
+Ethylene production emits nearly 230 million tons of carbon dioxide (rough estimate based on 2019 ethylene production) and is the fourth largest emitter amongst industrial processes.
+The majority of the emissions come from steam-cracking furnaces to generate high temperatures for the reaction.
 The heat recovery from the furnaces is fully integrated with the downstream product recovery process for achieving high overall energy efficiency.
-Carbon dioxide contributes nearly 97%, methane 2% and rest by NOx.
+Carbon dioxide contributes nearly 97%, methane 2%, and the rest by NOx.

 Global greenhouse gas emissions are estimated to be nearly 59 Gt CO2e (based on 2010 data using the emission growth rates of nearly 2.2% experienced from 2000 to 2010).
-Carbon dioxide contributes nearly 81%, methane 10%, NOx 7% and rest by fluorinated gases.
+Carbon dioxide contributes nearly 81%, methane 10%, NOx 7%, and the rest by fluorinated gases.

-Industry has acknowledged the need for decarbonization and have started rolling out targets for managing the energy transition generally in line with the Paris climate agreement.
+The industry has acknowledged the need for decarbonization and has started rolling out targets for managing the energy transition generally in line with the Paris climate agreement.
 Some companies are still trying to understand the impact of decarbonization, while others will wait for the regulations and policy guidance.
 Many companies have also announced efforts to promote sustainability through circularity.
 Companies are pooling resources to promote a more sustainable world.
-For example, Alliance to End Plastic Waste, with more than 80 member companies, is working with policy makers, NGOs and local communities to end plastic waste in the environment.
+For example, Alliance to End Plastic Waste, with more than 80 member companies, is working with policymakers, NGOs, and local communities to end plastic waste in the environment.

-Industry has still to understand and price-in the impact of sustainable and decarbonized products, and its impact on the competitive landscape globally.
-Policy decisions around carbon pricing will drive the solutions for all economic sectors and its global reach.
+The industry has still to understand and price-in the impact of sustainable and decarbonized products, and their impact on the competitive landscape globally.
+Policy decisions around carbon pricing will drive the solutions for all economic sectors and their global reach.